AliKhairy/Restaurant-website/README.md

 a drop-down menu.

 # How to run
+Create a codespace by clicking the green button that says code.
+Then click codespaces, and create a codespace from there.

 Make sure you have the Live Server extenstion installed on your github codespaces.
 To do that:
 - Click Ctrl+Shift+X
 - Search Live Server